-Just like any other place, Sayulita is not 100 percent safe.
+Just like any other place, Sayulita is not perfectly safe.
 While you should enjoy this charming pueblo, you should always be aware of your surroundings and be careful about sharing your travel plans or personal information with strangers.

 How to stay safe in Sayulita?

 To stay safe in Sayulita, buy a travel insurance.